-Professor Sukumaran Nair, Chair
+Professor Sukumaran V.S.
+Nair, Chair

-Professors: Margaret Dunham, Delores Etter (Electrical Engineering), David Matula, Sukumaran Nair, Stephen Szygenda, Mitchell Thornton, Jeff Tian.
-Associate Professors: James Dunham (Electrical Engineering), Ira Greenberg, Ping Gui (Electrical Engineering), Richard Helgason (Engineering Management, Information and Systems).
-Assistant Professors: Jennifer Dworak, LiGuo Huang, Yuhang Wang, Research Associate Professor: Theodore W. Manikas.
-Visiting Assistant Professor: Michael Hahsler.
-Senior Lecturer: Frank Coyle.
-Lecturers: Donald Evans, Mark Fontenot.
-Adjunct Faculty: Jeffrey Alcantara, Abdelhalim Alsharqawi, William Bralick, Ann Broihier, Christian Christensen, Aaron Estes, Dennis Frailey, Prasad Golla, Kenneth R. Howard, Khalid Ishaq, Bhanu Kapoor, Mohamed Khalil, Kamran Khan, R. Mallik Kotamarti, Lun Li, Kall Loper, Matt McBride, Lee McFearin, Freeman Moore, Padmaraj M.V.
-Nair, Robert Oshana, John Pfister, Leonid Popokh, Sohail Rafiqi, Mohamed Rayes, Brett Spell, Stephen Stepoway, Raymond Van Dyke, Jey Veerasamy.
+Professors: Delores M. Etter (Electrical Engineering), David W. Matula, Sukumaran V.S.
+Nair, Stephen A. Szygenda, Mitchell A. Thornton, Jeff Tian.
+Associate Professors: James G. Dunham (Electrical Engineering), Ira Greenberg, Ping Gui (Electrical Engineering), Richard V. Helgason (Engineering Management, Information and Systems), LiGuo Huang.
+Assistant Professors: Jennifer A. Dworak, Eric C. Larson, Tyler W. Moore.
+Senior Lecturer: Frank P. Coyle.
+Lecturers: Donald E. Evans, Mark E. Fontenot.
+Visiting Fellow: Daniel W. Engels.
+Adjunct Faculty: Jeffrey D. Alcantara, William A. Bralick, Jr., Ann E. Broihier, Hakki C. Cankaya, Christian P. Christensen, Aaron L. Estes, Dennis J. Frailey, Kenneth R. Howard, Bhanu Kapoor, Mohamed M.I.
+Khalil, Kamran Z. Khan, R. Mallik Kotamarti, Lun Li, D. Kall Loper, Matthew R. McBride, Lee D. McFearin, Freeman L. Moore, Padmaraj M.V.
+Nair, Robert S. Oshana, John J. Pfister, Leonid Popokh, Sohail Rafiqi, Mohamed O. Rayes, Gheorghe Spiride, Raymond E. Van Dyke.
+Emeritus Professor: Margaret H. Dunham.

 The Department of Computer Science and Engineering at SMU offers academic programs in computer engineering and computer science.
-Faculty specializations include computer architecture, knowledge engineering, software engineering, design and analysis of algorithms, parallel processing, database management, very large-scale integration computer-aided design methods, bioinformatics, computer networks, data and network security, mobile computing, theory of computation, and computer arithmetic.
+Faculty specializations include computer architecture, data mining, knowledge engineering, software engineering, design and analysis of algorithms, parallel processing, database management, very large-scale integration computer-aided design methods, bioinformatics, computer networks, data and network security, mobile computing, theory of computation, and computer arithmetic.
 The educational objectives of the undergraduate programs in the CSE Department are to produce graduates who are productive professionals in an information technology discipline, are pursuing (or have pursued) graduate or professional degrees, are successful entrepreneurs and managers, have a broad knowledge and wide range of interests, are valuable members of their general community, and take a leadership role in their chosen field.
-As such, the programs are designed to ensure that graduates have:
+As such, the programs are designed to ensure that graduates have the following:

-For graduates with degrees in computer science:
+For graduates with degrees in computer science

-- a) An ability to apply knowledge of computing and mathematics to software design and computing problems. - b) An ability to analyze a problem, and identify and define the computing requirements appropriate to its solution. - c) An ability to design, implement and evaluate a computer-based system, process, component or program to meet desired needs. - d) An ability to function effectively on teams to accomplish a common goal. - e) An understanding of professional, ethical, legal, security and social issues and responsibilities. - f) An ability to communicate effectively with a range of audiences both in an oral and written form. - The broad liberal arts education necessary to analyze the local and global impact of computing on individuals, organizations and society. - h) Recognition of the need for, and an ability to engage in, continuing professional development and lifelong learning. - i) An ability to use the techniques, skills and modern computing and software engineering tools necessary for computing practice.
+- a) The ability to apply knowledge of computing and mathematics to software design and computing problems. - b) The ability to analyze a problem, and identify and define the computing requirements appropriate to its solution. - c) The ability to design, implement and evaluate a computer-based system, process, component or program to meet desired needs. - d) The ability to function effectively on teams to accomplish a common goal. - e) An understanding of professional, ethical, legal, security and social issues and responsibilities. - f) The ability to communicate effectively with a range of audiences both in an oral and written form. - g) The broad liberal arts education necessary to analyze the local and global impact of computing on individuals, organizations and society. - h) The recognition of the need for and the ability to engage in continuing professional development and lifelong learning. - i) The ability to use the techniques, skills and modern computing and software engineering tools necessary for computing practice.

-For graduates with degrees in computer engineering:
+For graduates with degrees in computer engineering